nsat/oort-agent/documentation/spire-linux-agent/intro.md

 * [Python SDK](https://github.com/nsat/oort-sdk-python)
 * [C SDK](https://github.com/nsat/oort-sdk-c)

+Note: Access to the github source code and binaries requires approval by the Spire Space Services sales team.

 # How to build the Spire Linux Agent

 For Payload in Space customers using Linux payloads, it is expected that the customers compile and install the Spire Linux Agent